Alexandrina Hristov

-Alexandrina Hristov (born 5 May 1978 in Chișinău, Republic of Moldova, is a Romanian singer, who became popular with her song "Fata merge pe jos" ("The girl walks") from the album "Om de lut" ("The Clay Man") released in 2009.
+Alexandrina Hristov (born 5 May 1978) is a Moldovan singer, who became popular with her song "Fata merge pe jos" ("The girl walks") from the album "Om de lut" ("The Clay Man") released in 2009.
 She is also a painter and an actress.

 Life and career

 Alexandrina Hristov grew up in a family of artists.
 Her father is the painter Victor Hristov and her mother was an actress and a singer.
 Hristov started playing the piano and composing her own songs at the age of 8.

 She graduated from the Academy of Music, Theatre and Fine Arts in Chișinău and has incorporated painting and poetry in her music since then.
 In 2005 she played a main part in Paul Cuzuioc's movie "Trois femmes de Moldavie", whose soundtrack also included some of her songs.
 That same year she moved together with her family to Romania where she played a series of concerts at Cafe Deko in Bucharest.

 In 2009, Hristov released her first album, "Omul de lut"("The Clay Man") which included songs such as "Printre flori"("Among flowers"), "Roule le taxi" and "Maria (de leagăn)"("Maria (lullaby)").

 Hristov was appreciated for her special voice and artistic approach.
 Over the past years Hristov has performed at Untold Festival, Gărâna Jazz Festival, Peștera Bolii Festival and Transilvania International Film Festival.

 She also appeared at several Romanian TV shows on Pro TV, TVR1 and Antena1 channels.
 She gained most of her fans through her performances, as well as on the internet and peer-to-peer networks.

 In 2016, Hristov has toured Romania, with her "10 Year Anniversary" tour, a series of sold-out concerts performed in the cities of Iasi, Timișoara, Cluj and Bucharest.
 The integrated three-wall light-show and the sound of the theremin created a totally new experience and set a whole new standard for future concerts.